PetTravel.com

 pet rabies vaccination

 If your dog is entering the United States from a country that does not require a rabies vaccination, you must provide proof that it has lived in the origin country at least 6 months or since birth.
+This proof can be one of the following forms:

 The United States does accept 3 year rabies vaccinations.
 If the expiration date of the vaccination is not shown on the health certificate, then the date of vaccination must be less than 12 months prior to entry to the United States.